 - Focus on workforce and workload – Monday 11 November 2019 (10.00am – 4.00pm) Twickenham Stadium, Rugby House, Twickenham Stadium, 200 Whitton Road, London, TW2 7BA.

-If you wish to register your interest in attending any of the above events, suggest NHS England visits your team to learn more about access to general practice in your local area or provide any other feedback relating to the review, please email firstname.lastname@example.org.
+If you wish to register your interest in attending the above event, suggest NHS England visits your team to learn more about access to general practice in your local area or provide any other feedback relating to the review, please email firstname.lastname@example.org.

-You can also follow the conversation on twitter using the hashtag #accessreview.
+You can also follow the conversation on twitter using the hashtag #gpaccessreview.